Inside The Most Holy Redeemer Church

 Exterior with lunette above doorway (left) and Pewabic tile work surrounding interior altar (right)

 Our archives team has been working to catalog historic records, images, and correspondences regarding Pewabic tile installations throughout the city and beyond.
-Do you have a personal connection to The Church of the Most Holy Redeemer?
+Do you have a personal connection to The Most Holy Redeemer Church?
 Would you like to hear more about a particular Pewabic piece or installation?
 We encourage you to reach out through the comments section, or on our social channels (@Pewabic) as we continue to share highlights of Pewabic’s past and present.

 ← Older Post Newer Post →